Matthew 2

 The Pilgrimage of the Magi

-1Now Jesus having been born in Bethlehem of Judea in the days of Herod the king, behold, Magi from the east arrived in Jerusalem, 2saying, “Where is the One having been born King of the Jews?
-For we saw His star in the east and have come to worship Him.”
+1Now on Jesus having been born in Bethlehem of Judea in the days of Herod the king, behold, Magi from the east arrived in Jerusalem, 2saying, “Where is the One having been born King of the Jews?
+For we saw His star in the east and came to worship Him.”

-3And King Herod having heard this, was disturbed, and all Jerusalem with him.
-4And having assembled all the chief priests and scribes of the people, he was inquiring of them where the Christ was to be born.
+3And King Herod, having heard, was troubled, and all Jerusalem with him.
+4And having gathered together all the chief priests and scribes of the people, he was inquiring of them where the Christ is born.

 6‘And you, Bethlehem, land of Judah,